 In December 2015, we entered into a \$10 million agreement to repurchase shares under Rule10b5-1 of the Exchange Act.
-As of June 30, 2016, we repurchased approximately 0.6 million shares, at an average share price of \$16.15 under this plan.
+As of September 30, 2016, we repurchased approximately 0.6 million shares, at an average share price of \$16.15 under this plan.
 Repurchases under this agreement were completed in January 2016.

 In February 2016, we entered into an additional ASR with a financial institution, subject to receiving the consent from the lenders under our Senior Credit Facility.
 The ASR agreement became effective in April 2016 at which point we were required to make an up-front payment of \$50 million in exchange for an initial delivery of approximately 1.9 million shares on April 11, 2016 based on the then current market price of our stock.
-Final settlement is scheduled to occur during the fourth quarter of 2016 and will be based on the volume-weighted average price of our common stock over the term of the agreement less an agreed upon discount.
+The ASR settled in October 2016 and the total number of shares repurchased was approximately 2.2 million at an average price of \$22.54 per share.

-After giving effect to share repurchases scheduled to be settled in 2016 subsequent to June 30, 2016, the remaining authorized amount under the current authorization totaled \$50 million.
+After giving effect to our share repurchases to date, the remaining authorized amount under the current authorization totaled \$50 million.